 To serve our clients and the healthcare market better, in October 2012 we initiated a plan to standardize our small office electronic health record and practice management systems.
 As part of this plan, we will converge, over time, our MyWay Electronic Health Record System (MyWay) and Professional Suite Electronic Health Record System (Professional Suite).
 We plan to upgrade MyWay clients electing to migrate to the converged platform between January 2013 and September 2013, at no additional cost to the MyWay clients.
 The upgrade will position MyWay clients for Meaningful Use Stage 2 and ICD-10 compliance, and prepare them for the shift to value-based care that focuses on costs, quality and outcomes.
 MyWay clients not electing to upgrade will continue to have use of the application.
 As a result of this decision, we recorded a non-cash charge to earnings in the quarter ended September 30, 2012 related to the impairment of previously capitalized software development costs for MyWay plus the net carrying value of a perpetual license for certain software code incorporated in MyWay totaling \$11 million, on a pre-tax basis.
 Additional non-recurring period costs will be incurred in future quarters to upgrade the MyWay clients that elect to upgrade.
 The incremental period costs will be partially offset by cost savings we expect to realize through lower development and support costs.
 The amount of such costs and anticipated savings are not determinable at this time and will ultimately be based on the number of clients electing to migrate.
-Additionally, litigation against us has been filed related to the plan we have initiated.
-A December 2012 complaint seeks to certify a class of MyWay customers and seeks damages for claims of breach of warranty and unjust enrichment.
-A 2013 complaint filed by a distributor seeks damages for breach of contract.
+Additionally, a complaint against us was filed in December 2012 related to the plan we have initiated.
+The complaint seeks to certify a class of MyWay customers and seeks damages for claims of breach of warranty and unjust enrichment.
 The costs associated with this upgrade initiative and litigation could exceed our expectations and, accordingly, adversely affect our results of operations.